RamosLM10/RamosLM10/README.md

 - 👋 Hi, I’m @RamosLM10
-- 👀 I’m interested in Web Development and would like to pursue a career in this area
+- 👀 I’m interested in Web Development and I am pursuing a career in this area

 <!---